greshake/i3status-rust/doc/blocks.md

 - `setxkbmap` which polls setxkbmap to get the current layout
 - `localebus` which can read asynchronous updates from the systemd `org.freedesktop.locale1` D-Bus path
 - `kbddbus` which uses [kbdd](https://github.com/qnikst/kbdd) to monitor per-window layout changes via DBus
+- `xkbswitch` which uses [xkb-switch](https://github.com/grwlf/xkb-switch) to show the current layout and variant.
+This works when `setxkbmap` is used to set a comma separated list of layouts, such as `us,es,fr`.
 - `sway` which can read asynchronous updates from the sway IPC

 Which of these methods is appropriate will depend on your system setup.